 • Regulatory violations: Failure to properly handle and store TCS foods can result in regulatory violations and penalties.
 Food establishments are required to follow food safety guidelines to prevent the risks associated with TCS foods and ensure the safety of consumers.

-See also How long to cook chicken wings in air fryer oven
+See also How to cook shredded potatoes

 To mitigate these risks, it is crucial to follow proper food handling, cooking, and storage practices for TCS foods.
 This includes maintaining appropriate temperatures, separating raw and cooked foods, practicing good hygiene, and cleaning and sanitizing food preparation areas regularly.